anall/Image-PNG-Write-BW/README.md

 ## make\_png\_bitstream\_raw( $data, $width, $height );

 This is the "native" format that PNG uses: One bit per pixel, left-to-right on the image is high-bit to low-bit, lowest index to highest index.

 Each scanline starting on a byte boundary, with all scanlines packed into the same string.

-Every scanline must be prefixed by the filter type ( which should be \\0 -- assumptions made in this function will not work unless all scanlines are the same length )
+Every scanline must be prefixed by the filter type (which should be \\0, unless you know what you are doing.)

 # AUTHOR